bridgetb98/Alios-Reawakened/Z Core/Scratch Note.md

 - Contractor wants to turn Dain to a living land
 - Quest: Get rid of ‘nuances’
 - Skitz will protect and care for everyone^[Except for Saul]

+- oh shit oh fuck, we’ve lied to a high aristocrat of desert hares
+-